ElektraInitiative/libelektra/doc/CODING.md

 - `README.md` and tutorials should be written exclusively with shell recorder syntax so that we know that the code in the tutorial produces output as expected

+Please use [`prettier`](https://prettier.io) to format documentation according to the guidelines given above.
+If you want, you can also format all Markdown files in the repository using the script [`reformat-markdown`](/scripts/reformat-markdown).

 ### Doxygen Guidelines

 `doxygen` is used to document the API and to build the html and pdf output.